 - At any given moment in the U.S., about 660,000 drivers are using wireless phones or other electronic devices while driving.

 - In 2015, the National Occupant Protection Use Survey reported that handheld cell phone use continued to be highest among 16-24 year-old drivers.

 Although we can do little to prevent others from making negligent decisions while driving, there are a number of warning signs that may indicate a driver is not paying attention to the road.
 If you are involved in an accident and remember the other driver engaging in any of these actions prior to your accident, let police officers on the scene know:

 - Driving without headlights on at night

-Our Milwaukee Car Accident Lawyers Can Help You
+Our Wisconsin Car Accident Lawyers Can Help You

 Distracted drivers pose a serious threat to those around them.
 Some will only learn from their mistakes if they are held financially accountable for the damage they cause to others.
 If you believe the other driver's lack of focus and attention was the cause of your accident, we can help you prove it.
 Our legal team relies on evidence such as police reports, witness statements, and in some cases, cell phone records.